adityasneo/Blackduck/README.md

 Security,quality and license risk

+to scan our packages in the CI/CD pipelines and to be able to stop deployments if there were serious vulnerabilities that might affect us and/or our customers

 Doc:https://www.synopsys.com/software-integrity/security-testing/software-composition-analysis.html

 Black Duck, a Software Composition Analysis (SCA) tool, helps with managing the supply chain of software, understanding the third-party components in use and minimizing risks from known vulnerabilities and licensing.
 Black Duck is a comprehensive solution for supply chain management, based primarily on source analysis.